-Titled Disjointed, the series is a multicamera, scripted comedy that stars Kathy Bates as a longtime legalization advocate who ends up running a marijuana dispensary in Los Angeles.
-Bates’ character is joined by her son, three “budtenders” (pot shops’ version of bartenders), and a security guard.
+The series is a multicamera, scripted comedy that stars Kathy Bates as a longtime legalization advocate who ends up running a marijuana dispensary in Los Angeles.
+Along with her son, Bates’ character is joined by three “budtenders” (pot shops’ version of bartenders), and a security guard.
 As you might imagine, none of these characters are opposed to getting high on their own supply.

 The series has been ordered for a 20-episode inaugural season and is the brainchild of Chuck Lorre, who created CBS’s hit comedies Two and a Half Men and The Big Bang Theory, and former ABC staple Dharma & Greg.